-Social Justice initiatives are a lived expression of our vision and graduate outcomes.
-Our college social justice student and staff leaders meet regularly to plan activities promote advocacy, solidarity, awareness and fundraising.
+Social Justice initiatives are a lived expression of our College vision, mission and graduate outcomes.
+Students and staff meet regularly to plan activities informed by Catholic Social Teaching principles.

 FIRE Carrier Program